 There will be three application periods for the Collaborative Reporting Fellowship in 2021.
-The second application period opened on 7 July 2021 and closes on 9 August 2021 (23:59 CEST).
+The third and final application period opened on 18 August 2021 and closes on 27 September 2021 (23:59 CEST).

 Applications will first be assessed to ensure that they fulfil the basic application requirements.
 Applicants may be asked to provide further information or provide any missing documents.

-The successful projects will be chosen by a selection committee consisting of one representative each of IPI and MIDAS and three outside experts from the fields of journalism and academia.
-The outside experts will be chosen from among individuals with a thorough understanding of minority-language media communities in Europe as well as the wider knowledge of media pluralism and independent journalism.
+The successful projects will be chosen by a selection committee consisting of experts from the fields of journalism and academia.
+The experts will be chosen from among individuals with a thorough understanding of minority-language media communities in Europe as well as the wider knowledge of media pluralism and independent journalism.
 High value will be placed on diversity to ensure a well-rounded and informed selection of fellowship projects.
 The names of the selection committee members will be made public after all application rounds have been completed.

 The selection committee’s decision will take account of, but not necessarily confine itself to, the following criteria:

 - Newsworthiness/added value of proposed project

 - Expected relevance of the topic for audiences of both media outlets